edgelesssys/constellation/docs/docs/workflows/config.md

 This command creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest`.

-Note that CVMs are currently only supported in a few regions, check [Azure's products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).
-These are:
+CVMs are available in several Azure regions.
+Constellation OS images are currently replicated to the following:

 * `germanywestcentral`
 * `westus`